adrianosela/Database/README.md

-## JSON Object NoSQL database container with a REST API
+## JSON Object NoSQL Database Container

-### Features:

-* Create tables by specifiying a name for the table and the name of the primary key as it appears on the JSON object
-* Get a list of the database's tables
-* Delete tables by name
-* Get a table's contents by table name
-* Get an item within a table given the table name and primary key

-We take advantage of Golang's recursive datatype the map[string]interface{} which is the struct type of all JSON objects
+A file system database with an in-memory cache and a RESP API for table/item management The database is capable of storning items of arbitrary format as long as they are valid JSON and include the string field "id" as part of the item.
+This field is intended to be the object's primary key within the table.